 Air conditioner- Adding an air conditioning unit is the simplest most accurate form of cooling your grow room or greenhouse to the best temperature.

-Adding more/ larger fans- Depending on the situation, add more or larger fans may be all you need to cool down your grow room.
-Fans circulate the air and adding a bigger exhaust fan will suck our warm air faster.
+Adding more/ larger fans- Depending on the situation, adding more fans or larger fans may be all you need to cool down your grow room.
+Adding a bigger exhaust fan will suck our warm air faster.

 Evaporative cooling- Evaporated cooling is a process that uses evaporation to cool the air.
 By pushing air through moisture it causes evaporation and the air temperature to lower.
 There are fans that use evaporative cooling for smaller areas and evaporative coolers for large areas.

 Change your lighting- Cooling your grow area may be as simple as changing out your light source.
 While HPS lighting is great for growing, they create a lot of heat.
-Switching to LED or even fluorescent lighting if your growing small leafy greens will cool down your grow room or greenhouse.
+Switching to LEDs, or even fluorescent lighting if you’re growing small leafy greens, will cool down your grow room.

 Temperature plays a large role in plant growth and how they produce.
 Planning ahead of time and controlling the temperature will allow your garden to produce at its highest.